So much for the wranglin' and the tanglin'.

 Here's my belated submission for Diva Challenge #122.
 I really love how this progressed.
 Maybe taking a few days off of tangling was good for me.

-Grid seeds used: J3, I4, H4, A1, C3, B3, and a couple of A1's that
+Grid seeds used: J3, I4, H4, A1, C3, B3, and a couple of A1's that I kind of messed up, so they became something new. |

 Wednesday, June 12, 2013